jeftegoes/AwsOverview/Compute/AWS Lambda.md

   - So the cold start never happens and all invocations have low latency.
   - Application Auto Scaling can manage concurrency (schedule or target utilization).
 - **Note**
-  - Note: cold starts in VPC have been dramatically reduced in Oct & Nov 2019.
+  - Cold starts in VPC have been dramatically reduced in Oct & Nov 2019.
   - https://aws.amazon.com/blogs/compute/announcing-improved-vpc-networking-for-aws-lambda-functions/

 ![AWS Lambda Function Cold Start](/Images/Compute/AWSLambdaFunctionColdStart.png)

-## 22.4.
+## 23.4.
 Reserved and Provisioned Concurrency

 https://docs.aws.amazon.com/lambda/latest/dg/configuration-concurrency.html

-# 23. SnapStart
+# 24. SnapStart

 - Improves your Lambda functions performance up to 10x at no extra cost for Java, Python & .NET.
 - When enabled, function is invoked from a pre-initialized state (no function initialization from scratch).